jenna-tb-ekwealor/meep_lab/content/post/2026-03-27_SBF/index.md

 <a href="IMG_7212.JPG/"><img
 src="IMG_7212.JPG" alt="" style="width: 400px; "></a>
   <img src="" width="600">
-  <figcaption> When stopped by a stream along the trail, this glowing beacon of hydrated [Bryaceae](https://www.inaturalist.org/taxa/67866-Bryaceae) moss caught our eye!
+  <figcaption> When stopped by a stream along the trail, this glowing beacon of hydrated  <a href="https://www.inaturalist.org/taxa/67866-Bryaceae">Bryaceae</a> moss caught our eye!
 Photo: Abbey S.
 </figcaption>
 </figure>